-Older biologics block inflammation from the outside of cells, but JAK-inhibitors work from within cells.
+Older biologics block inflammation from the outside of cells, but JAK inhibitors work from within cells.
 Tofacitinib isn’t injected.
-It comes as a pill, taken twice per day.
+It comes as a pill that’s taken twice per day.

-Biologics work for more people because they target specific parts of the immune system to reduce inflammation in the joints.
+Biologics work in treating RA for more people because they target specific parts of the immune system to reduce inflammation in the joints.

 Side effects can include:

 - reduced ability to make new blood cells